Showing Up in Your Community: Why It Matters and How to Get Started

 1. Show Up by Supporting Local Businesses & Events

-The best way to integrate into a new city (or rediscover the one you’ve lived in for years) is to support the places that make it unique.
+The best way to integrate into a new city, or even rediscover the one you’ve lived in for years, is to support the places that make it unique.

-• Visit Local Coffee Shops & Bars – Skip the drive-thru and grab coffee at a neighborhood spot like Coffee Emporium, The Fix, or Deeper Roots.
-It’s amazing how quickly you’ll recognize faces and start forming connections just by being a regular.
+Visit Local Coffee Shops & Bars: Skip the drive-thru and grab coffee at a neighborhood spot like Coffee Emporium, The Fix, or Deeper Roots.
+You’ll quickly recognize faces and start forming connections just by being a regular.

-• Attend Community Markets & Festivals – Whether it’s City Flea, Second Sunday on Main, or the Cincinnati Art Museum’s events, you’ll meet small business owners and creatives who are shaping the culture of the city.
+Attend Community Markets & Festivals: Whether it’s City Flea, Second Sunday on Main, or the Cincinnati Art Museum’s events, you’ll meet small business owners and creatives who shape the culture of the city.

-• Choose Local Over Chains – When you eat, shop, or work out locally, you’re investing in the Cincinnati community in a real way.
+Choose Local Over Chains: When you eat, shop, or work out locally, you’re investing in the Cincinnati community meaningfully.

 2. Show Up by Getting Outside & Moving